spilth/devlog.spilth.org/README.md

 ## Usage

-    rake log # to start taking notes rake generate # to generate the Jekyll site rake server # to run a local server that auto-generates with any new notes rake upload # upload site to Amazon S3 using jekyll-s3
+    rake log      # To start taking notes, Control-C to stop rake generate # To generate the Jekyll site rake server   # To run a local server that auto-generates with any new notes at http://localhost:4000/ rake upload   # Upload site to Amazon S3 using jekyll-s3

 ### Amazon S3